In this post we cover ways to avoid holiday weight gain and what common mistakes we can avoid this time of year.

 You don’t strength train.
 Yep.
 Simply put, the more muscle mass you have the more calories your body burns at rest (source 1, 2).
 If you aren’t strength training you really aren’t maximizing your time in the gym.

 You go to a party hungry.
 I used to make this mistake all the time.
 I did it intentionally.
 I would wait to eat until I got to the party because I was excited to fill up on all the tasty, yet unhealthy foods.
-I wouldn’t say go to a party full, but having a protein rich snack beforehand can help curb your appetite and allow you to pay better attention to hunger cues.
+Having a protein rich snack beforehand can help curb your appetite and allow you to pay better attention to hunger cues.
 This simple change can help you make sure you don’t overdo it on the holiday food.

 You drink your calories.
 It wasn’t until I tracked my macros a few years ago that I realized how many calories (mainly carbs) I was actually drinking a day!
 It benefited me in no way.
 It didn’t make me feel full and if it was a caffeinated beverage it only left me feeling MORE thirsty the next day.
 Just for fun take a look at the nutrition facts on that juice in your fridge and then be sure to measure out an accurate portion.
 8 ounces is a lot less than you’d think!
 Skip the juices & sodas for the next couple months and watch that scale go down!

 You stand near the food at a party.
 This is easy.
 You start talking to someone while putting your plate together and the next thing you know an hour has passed and you’ve snacked on an infinite number of brownies, cookies, and chips!
 Just motion your friend over to a chair on the other side of the room and continue your conversation.
-A simple action that will shave off hundreds of unnecessary calories!
+A simple action save you from mindless eating.

 You plan get togethers around food not activities.
 It’s easy to set up a double date at the Cheesecake Factory or Olive Garden, but another fun date idea is going dancing, bowling, or even to a pottery class like Color Me Mine.
 Planning get togethers around an activity instead will not be something you regret!